tito/image2mbtiles/README.md

 - the SSH fingerprint of your computer: you need first to upload your SSH key to Digitalocean, and get the fingerprint here.
 It need to be exported into `DO_FINGERPRINT`
-- the Digitalocean API Token: create one and export it into `DO_TOKEN`
+- the Digitalocean API Token: create one and export it into `DO_TOKEN`:

 	$ DO_FINGERPRINT=XX:XX:XX:XX:XX...
 DO_TOKEN=8765367828... fab spawn:~/Downloads/IMAG0412.png

 The result will saved into output.mbtiles on your local computer.
 Any existing result will be replaced.